Purchase the Day Trips Around Rochester book on Amazon

 As Rochester embraces the winter season in February, there are several entertaining events and activities to look forward to.

-Rochester Polar Plunge.
-The Polar Plunge is a thrilling event to witness if you’re not participating.
+The Rochester Polar Plunge is thrilling to witness if you’re not participating.
 The party-like atmosphere is a great way to shake off winter’s blues.
 What’s the reason for freezin’?
 Funds raised from the plunge support the Special Olympics New York’s programs and services.
-50 Beach Avenue, polarplunge.net The Polar Plunge is one of several events that take place during this weekend’s Lakeside Winter Celebration event.
+50 Beach Avenue, polarplunge.net The Polar Plunge is one of several events during this weekend’s Lakeside Winter Celebration event.

-Dutch Connection.
-Experience the beauty and fragrance of the mansion’s numerous tulips, daffodils, hyacinths, and other flowering bulbs.
-This colorful display is a welcome contrast to the monotony of winter.
+During the George Eastman Museum’s annual Dutch Connection exhibit, immerse yourself in the beauty and fragrance of the mansion adorned with tulips, daffodils, hyacinths, and other flowering bulbs.
+This vibrant display offers a refreshing contrast to the dullness of winter.
 George Eastman Museum, 900 East Avenue, eastman.org

 As we delve into mid-February, you’ll find various events themed around the Super Bowl, Mardi Gras, and Valentine’s Day.

-For those seeking active winter adventures, upstate New York offers many excellent sledding opportunities in its parks.
+Monroe County and City of Rochester parks offer excellent sledding opportunities for those seeking active winter adventures.
 Whether it’s the rolling hills of Mendon Ponds or the exhilarating descents at Black Creek, Ellison, or Cobb’s Hill Parks, there’s a sledding hill to suit enthusiasts of all levels.
 Bring your sled, toboggan, or inner tube and experience the thrill of speeding down these snowy hillsides.
 Additionally, these parks are perfect for building snowmen and engaging in friendly snowball fights with family and friends, making it a memorable and fun-filled Rochester February.

 Explore